uphy/agent-sync/docs/config.md

-# agent-def Configuration Reference
+# agent-sync Configuration Reference

 ## Overview

-agent-def is a tool for managing and converting context and command definitions for AI agents such as Claude, Roo, Cline, and Copilot.
-This reference documents all configuration options available in the `agent-def.yml` file.
+agent-sync is a tool for managing and converting context and command definitions for AI agents such as Claude, Roo, Cline, and Copilot.
+This reference documents all configuration options available in the `agent-sync.yml` file.

 ## Documentation Structure